-Once trained, the neural synthetic likelihood can be used instead of the true one in other inferential techniques, for example in amortised variational inference (Equation~\ref{eq:VB_optim3}), as suggested by \citet{Wiqvist_2021}.
-The resulting framework is an amortisation of the conventional variational-inference-with-synthetic-likelihood approach of \citet[e.g.,][]{Ong_2018}; we demonstrate its use in Section~\ref{sec:software}.
+Once training is complete, the neural synthetic likelihood function can replace the true likelihood function in other inferential techniques, for example in amortized variational inference (Equation~\ref{eq:VB_optim3}), as suggested by \citet{Wiqvist_2021}.
+The resulting framework amortizes the conventional variational-inference-with-synthetic-likelihood approach of \citet[e.g.,][]{Ong_2018}; we demonstrate its use in Section~\ref{sec:software}.